How does a lacerated wound heal? Treatment of various types of open wounds on the leg, their features, how to avoid unwanted complications

 The following folk remedies help speed up the treatment of a wounded limb:

-• Ointment made according to the recipe of Valentina Seymova.
-Spread a thin layer of ointment on the injured surface overnight.
+• Ointment made according to the recipe of Valentina Seimova.
+Apply a thin layer of ointment to the injured surface overnight.
 Do not apply a bandage.

 • St. John's wort.
-Fill a dark glass container with dry or fresh flowering St. John's wort by ¾.
-Fill to the brim with refined sunflower oil, insist in warmth and darkness for three weeks.
-Smear the resulting composition on the wound 3-4 times a day until healing.
+Fill a dark glass container ¾ full with dry or fresh flowering herb St. John's wort.
+Fill to the brim with refined sunflower oil, leave in warmth and darkness for three weeks.
+Apply the resulting mixture to the wound 3-4 times a day until healing.

-• Wormwood, coltsfoot, plantain, calendula.
-Make lotions on the wound surface from the infusion on the water.
+• White wormwood, coltsfoot, plantain, calendula.
+Make lotions on the wound surface using infusion of water.

 • Plantain leaves.
-Apply to the wound with a smooth side, fixing with a gauze bandage.
+Apply to the wound with the smooth side, securing with a gauze bandage.

-How to treat an open wound on the leg, the patient himself chooses, but it is advisable to consult a doctor before that so as not to harm your health.
-During treatment, it is desirable to supply the diet with vitamins to speed up the healing process.
-It is recommended to additionally drink multivitamins.
+The patient chooses how to treat an open wound on the leg, but it is advisable to consult a doctor before so as not to harm your health.
+During treatment, it is advisable to provide the diet with vitamins to speed up the healing process.
+It is recommended to take additional multivitamins.

 CATEGORIES